-While the notion of renewable energy is highly promoted, reference to its substantially different characteristics from non-renewable energies is often missed.
+While the notion of renewable energy is highly promoted, it is often missed to refer to its substantially different characteristics from non-renewable energies.
 Wind and solar energies (as well as that from small hydropower plants) depend on the weather, are highly variable and unpredictable, and cannot be synchronized with the variation of energy demand.
 Therefore, energy storage technologies, which can cope with this problem, are strongly needed, if solar and wind energy production is to increase.

-It has been very common to read statements such as: "Engineers haven't yet developed energy storage devices suitable for storing solar and wind power" (Kerr 2010).
-However, pumping water to an upstream location consuming available energy, which will be retrieved later as hydropower, is a proven and very old technology with very high efficiency (Koutsoyiannis et al. 2009a; see also Table 5).
+It has been very common to read statements such as: "Engineers haven't yet developed energy storage devices suitable for storing solar and wind power" (Kerr, 2010).
+However, pumping water to an upstream location consuming available energy, which will be retrieved later as hydropower, is a proven and very old technology with very high efficiency (Koutsoyiannis et al., 2009a; see also below).
 This feature of hydropower makes it unique among all renewable energies.
-This technology can be implemented even in small autonomous hybrid systems (e.g. Bakos 2002).
-However, (for reasons explained below) it is substantially more advantageous in largescale projects.
+This technology can be implemented even in small autonomous hybrid systems (e.g. Bakos, 2002).
+However (for reasons explained below) it is substantially more advantageous in large-scale projects.
 A few of the existing cascades of hydropower plants have been designed and constructed as pumped storage plans, because the need for energy storage is not new.
-However, because, typically, hydropower plants are used to generate only peak energy, and thus operate a few hours a day, there is potential to convert existing one-way plants into reversible ones, to be used for energy storage; however, this may need substantial investment, while it is much easier to design the new plants as reversible from the outset.
+However, because typically hydropower plants are used to generate only peak energy and thus operate a few hours a day, there is potential to convert existing one-way plants into reversible, so as to be used for energy storage; this may need substantial investment though, while it is much easier to design the new plants as reversible from the outset.